-Mr. Gaurav Gupta, aged 43, serves as the Whole-time Director of our Company.
-He holds a Bachelor's degree in Computer Applications and brings over 20 years of extensive business experience to the Company.
+Mr. Gaurav Gupta, aged 43, serves as the Whole-Time Director of our Company.
+He holds a Bachelor's degree in Computer Applications and brings over 20 years of extensive business experience in the stainless-steel industry and he is associated with the Company since December 15, 2005.